Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Arithmetic operators

-- Addition (+): used to add two values.
+- Addition (+): Used to add two values.

-- Subtraction (-): used to subtract one value from another.
+- Subtraction (-): Used to subtract one value from another.

-- Multiplication (*): used to multiply two values.
+- Multiplication (*): Used to multiply two values.

-- Division (/): used to divide one value by another.
+- Division (/): Used to divide one value by another.

-- Modulo (%): used to obtain the remainder of the division of two numbers.
+- Modulo (%): Used to obtain the remainder of the division of two numbers.

 Comparison operators

 The operators of comparison are used to compare values and return a Boolean value (true or false) depending on the result of the comparison.
-The most commonly used comparison operators are :
+The most commonly used comparison operators are:

-- Equal (==): checks whether two values are equal.
+- Equal (==): Checks if two values are equal.

-- Strictly equal (===): checks whether two values are equal in terms of type and value.
+- Strictly equal (===): Checks if two values are equal in terms of type and value.

-- Strictly different (!==): checks whether two values are different in terms of type and value.
+- Strictly different (!==): Checks if two values are different in terms of type and value.

-- Superior (>): checks whether one value is superior to another.
+- Greater than (>): Checks if one value is greater than another.

-- Greater than or equal to (>=): checks whether one value is greater than or equal to another.
+- Greater than or equal (>=): Checks if one value is greater than or equal to another.

-- Less than or equal to (<=): checks whether one value is less than or equal to another.
+- Less than or equal (<=): Checks if one value is less than or equal to another.

-Logic operators
+Logical operators

 - AND (&&): returns true if all expressions are true, otherwise false.